SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 1. In Teams, execute the command '*run Input Parameter Example*'.

-2. A prompt will request the input configured in the automation script.
-Fill in any value and click the '*Run*' button.
+2. When you are asked to provide the input configured in the Automation script, fill in any value and click the '*Run*' button.

    The custom command will be executed, and the provided input value should be displayed as the response. <details><summary>`show demo`</summary>![Gif-InputParameter](https://user-images.githubusercontent.com/33500507/233356486-bc64d385-997e-4b1b-8466-e26c801a7e4d.gif)</details>